lybekk/offPIM/README.md

 For local customization and development, run <code>npm install</code> first.

-Tested with 30 000+ documents and seems to work fine (5K in offPIM, while the rest is archived on Remote DB).
-Index optmizations are done continously (tips welcome).
+Tests on mid-end devices with 30 000+ documents (5K in offPIM, while the rest is archived on Remote DB) performs well.
+Index optmizations are done now and then (tips welcome).

 ### Compiles and hot-reloads for development
 ```